Titin

 Reconstruction of the thin (green) and thick filament from mammalian cardiac tissue.
 Myosin is in blue, MyBP-C is in yellow, and titin is in two shades of red (dark red for titin-alpha and light red for titin-beta).

 Titin (/ˈtaɪtɪn/; also called connectin) is a protein that in humans is encoded by the TTN gene.
 The protein, which is over 1 μm in length, functions as a molecular spring that is responsible for the passive elasticity of muscle.
 It comprises 244 individually folded protein domains connected by unstructured peptide sequences.
 These domains unfold when the protein is stretched and refold when the tension is removed.

-Titin is important in the contraction of striated muscle tissues.
+Titin is used in the contraction of striated muscle tissues.
 It connects the Z disc to the M line in the sarcomere.
 The protein contributes to force transmission at the Z disc and resting tension in the I band region.
 It limits the range of motion of the sarcomere in tension, thus contributing to the passive stiffness of muscle.
 Variations in the sequence of titin between different types of striated muscle (cardiac or skeletal) have been correlated with differences in the mechanical properties of these muscles.

 Titin is the third most abundant protein in muscle (after myosin and actin), and an adult human contains approximately 0.5 kg of titin.
 With its length of ~27,000 to ~35,000 amino acids (depending on the splice isoform), titin is the largest known protein.
 Furthermore, the gene for titin contains the largest number of exons (363) discovered in any single gene, as well as the longest single exon (17,106 bp).

 Discovery

 In 1954, Reiji Natori proposed the existence of an elastic structure in muscle fiber to account for the return to the resting state when muscles are stretched and then released.
 In 1977, Koscak Maruyama and coworkers isolated an elastic protein from muscle fiber that they called connectin.
 Two years later, Kuan Wang and coworkers identified a doublet band on electrophoresis gel corresponding to a high molecular weight, elastic protein that they named titin.

-In 1990, Siegfried Labeit isolated a partial cDNA clone of titin.
+In 1991, Siegfried Labeit isolated a partial cDNA clone of titin.
 Five years later, Labeit and Bernhard Kolmerer determined the cDNA sequence of human cardiac titin.
 In 2001, Labeit and colleagues determined the complete sequence of the human titin gene.